LEAD AND HEALTHY HOMES DIVISION

-The mission of the Indiana Lead and Healthy Homes Program (ILHHP) is to eliminate the incidence of childhood lead poisoning in Indiana.
+The mission of the Lead and Healthy Homes Division (LHHD) is to eliminate the incidence of childhood lead poisoning in Indiana.
 This is being accomplished through screening for lead poisoned children, treatment of children who are lead poisoned, follow-up case management, and the remediation of the environmental causes of the disease.

 Lead poisoning is a silent menace which often does not manifest itself until the damage is done.
 The disease can permanently and irreversibly damage the developing brains and other organs of young children.
 Serious effects can include lowered intelligence, behavior disorder, and slowed physical development.
 Once poisoned, a young child’s chances for academic, social and occupational success are significantly diminished.